v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicysetting_update.md

-# Update officePolicy
+# Update officePolicySetting

-Update the properties of a officePolicy object.
+Update the properties of a officePolicySetting object.
-### Prerequisites
-The following **scope** is required to execute this API: *OfficePolicy.ReadWrite.All*

 ### HTTP request
 <!-- { "blockType": "ignored" } -->